January 24, 2022

 It’s important to note that the deductions are for nonrefundable entry fees and do not apply to refundable entry fees.

-Save More by Moving Sooner
+Save More in taxes by Moving Sooner

 Dan Churchill, Chief Financial Officer at The Admiral at the Lake, explains the value of moving into a life plan community as far as taxes are concerned: